8th March 2011

 But there is good evidence that this situation of warrior chieftains based on hillforts did not continue.
 During the 6th century Old Welsh society changed.
 References to kings were disappearing.
 Society became less hierarchical and a peasant society depending on agriculture evolved.

-The situation in neighbouring Anglo-Saxon Wiltshire at this time seems to suggest that a relatively peacable and not very militarised society was something of a norm.
+The situation in neighbouring Anglo-Saxon Wiltshire at this time seems to suggest that a relatively peaceable and not very militarised society was something of a norm.

 But during the 7th century Anglo-Saxon society became more militarised and the growth of an aristocracy was favoured.
 Probably this occurred as a result of an influx of cultural ideas and treasure from Gaul.
 The outcome was a society poor in cash and dependent largely on the king giving land and treasure to his supporters in return for their service in his war-band.
 The arrangement was a perilous one and kings were frequently deposed.
 Later Chronicles from the time of King Alfred suggest tidy lines of kingly descent but the reality was probably far more messy.